 Email NewslettersAffect on Sales (ROI): I've been building an email list for about ten years, and it's still pretty small.
 So I simply let them know when each of my books is out and leave them in peace.

 Pull-up BannerAffect on Sales (ROI): I have my pull-up banner at the Sydney Book Expo in 2015, and will use it again this year at SupaNova.
-Otherwise, though, I have not had time to anything in person to promote Talon.
+Otherwise, though, I have not had time to anything in person to promote my novel.
 The strategy has more been about internet marketing on a shoe-string budget (time and money wise!).

 SummaryIt is difficult to pin-point sales to any particular things I have done (apart from my Kindle and Web Promotion Strategy).
 I think selling books is a two steps forward, one step back kind of process, some things work—some don't.
 You just gotta try, try and try again.